Skip to content

 Top Programs

 The fields State University of New York at New Paltz awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-State University of New York at New Paltz, located in New Paltz, New York, admits a majority of applicants, with an acceptance rate of roughly 62%.
+State University of New York at New Paltz, located in New Paltz, New York, offers a realistic path to admission, with roughly 62% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,265.
-The school reports a graduation rate of roughly 70%.
+The graduation rate is roughly 70%.

-Ten years out, alumni of State University of New York at New Paltz earn a median of $58,073, roughly in line with national averages for graduates.
+Ten years out, alumni of State University of New York at New Paltz earn a median of $58,073, roughly in line with the national average for college graduates.

-State University of New York at New Paltz is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 3.69%, among the highest in the country.
+State University of New York at New Paltz is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 3.69%, among the highest in the country.
 About 9.9% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 37.3% go on to reach the top of the income ladder.
-The median family income of students sits near $91,900, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,900, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at State University of New York at New Paltz, with an economic connectedness score of 1.72 (about 1.0 is the national norm).
-Its friending bias is low (0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at State University of New York at New Paltz.
+Its economic connectedness score is 1.72, where about 1.0 is the national norm.
+Its friending bias is low (0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 10% of students take part in civic and volunteering activity.

 Similar Schools